shihansheriffesanjo/esanjo-way/content/communication/Weekly-call-update.md

 The call will start with me (@Aamir) and follow the following order:

-- :moneybag: Finance Update (@shihan)
+- 💰 Finance Update (@shihan)
-- :computer: Engineering Update (@jobin)
+- 🖥️ Engineering Update (@jobin)
-- :pencil2: Product Update (@karlo)
+- ✏️ Product Update (@karlo)
-- :person_frowning: People Ops Update (@sushila)
+- 🙍 People Ops Update (@sushila)
-- :thumbsup: General Updates (@aamir or @omar)
+- 👍 General Updates (@aamir or @omar)
-- :question: Other Updates  (this will evolve in the future; with more updates as our teams grow geographically, as well as we integrate current teams in Esanjo, i.e al bogari)
+- ❓ Other Updates  (this will evolve in the future; with more updates as our teams grow geographically, as well as we integrate current teams in Esanjo, i.e al bogari)

 Thanks everyone, apologies for the late notice!
 Let’s keep on improving!